SSiW

 See here on how to obtain the data.

-Abstractness Ratings for English
+Abstractness/Concreteness Ratings for English

 We combined a feed-forward neural network, existing ratings for English and word2vec cbow word vectors trained on a Google-internal news corpus with 100 billion tokens to propagate abstractness ratings to a vocabulary of 3 million words.